The Sure Fire Way to Sleep Better Tonight

 Are you having trouble sleeping through the night?
 Do you feel exhausted all day?

-Do not fear, it’s possible to get a great night’s sleep again!
-Read on to understand exactly why sleep is important and 5 tips to get a good night’s sleep!
+No worries!
+It’s possible to get a great night’s sleep again!
+Read on to understand exactly why sleep is important and 6 tips to get a good night’s sleep!

 The science of sleep is fascinating, complicated and growing

 Sleep is this daily thing that we all do and yet we're just beginning to understand all of the ways it helps us and all of the factors that can affect it.

 Lack of sleep affects just about everything in your body and mind.
 People who get less sleep tend to be at higher risk for so many health issues like diabetes, heart disease, and certain types of cancer; not to mention effects like slower metabolism, weight gain, hormone imbalance, and inflammation.
 And don't forget the impact lack of sleep can have on moods, memory and decision-making skills.

 And aren't you just miserable when all you want to do is go to sleep?

 Here are the three main purposes of sleep: